 Our February 2022 issue of COBBLESTONE Magazine is all about Harriet Tubman.
 Born into slavery, she is famous for escaping and guiding many others to freedom.
-Though her exact date of birth is not known, this March may mark her 200th birthday.
+Though her exact date of birth is not known, March 2022 may mark her 200th birthday.
 In honor of this important anniversary and Black History Month, we’re sharing 12 lesser-known facts about her long and interesting life.

 She wasn’t always called Harriet

 She was born Araminta Ross, or “Minty” for short.
 Later in life, she took her mother’s first name, Harriet, and her husband’s last name.

 She left her husband behind when she escaped to freedom.

 Her husband, John Tubman, was a free Black man, while she was born into slavery.
 When she set off on her 90-mile escape to Pennsylvania, John didn’t come along with her.
 He believed it was too risky.
 When she did come back for him five years later, she discovered that he had remarried.
 Harriet later went on to marry Nelson Davis, who she met after John’s death, and the two lived together for 19 years until Davis’ death.